 De-averaging LTV-to-CAC is a baseline step for any advertiser hoping to use the metric, but there are several other steps you need to take before you can optimize your performance for lifetime value.

-Here are five steps to bidding effectively based on LTV-to-CAC:
+Here are five steps to bidding effectively based on insurance customer lifetime value:

 1. Track Policy Sales, Not Quotes